Customer engagement and customer engagement strategy – these two are quite buzzwords in online business today. But what do they really mean?

 Action tip: engage first-time buyers with special offers like discounts or free samples.
 Take good care of loyal customers so that they keep favoring your brand in the future.

 With almost 4 billion social media users worldwide, it’s a shame to miss the opportunity to engage users online.
 Of course, it doesn’t mean that you have to create accounts on each and every social media platform, but if you concentrate on those channels that your users prefer the most, tremendous results won’t be long in coming.

 If you ask me, I’d say Facebook and Instagram are a must-have, at the very least.
 Moreover, Instagram dominates other social streaming services in terms of engagement, with an 81% engagement rate versus Facebook’s 8%.
 On top of that, 44% of users shop for products on Instagram weekly.
-As for me, this reason alone is enough to jump on this train and engage customers on social media.
+As for me, this reason alone is enough to jump on this train and improve customer engagement.

 How to engage users on social media?
 There are a few tactics to make customers interact with your content.
-Here is just to name a few:
+Here are just to name a few: